unbit/uwsgi-docs/GridFS.rst

    socket = 127.0.0.1:3031
    route = ^/foo/(.+).jpg gridfs:server=192.168.173.17,db=test,itemname=$1.jpg

-the options are teh same of the request plugin, the only addition is the "itemname" one, specifying the name of the object in the GridFS db.
+the options are the same of the request plugin, the only addition is the "itemname" one, specifying the name of the object in the GridFS db.

 Notes